The icare Brain Injury Psychiatry Program: Telepsychiatry Service (Pilot) 2023-2024

 Due to the success of the program, iBIPP was rolled out across NSW in February 2020 with 12 month fellowships based in NSLHD, Western Sydney LHD (WSLHD) and Hunter New England LHD (HNELHD).
 A fifth fellowship split between Illawarra Shoalhaven LHD (ISLHD) and South Western Sydney LHD (SWSLHD) commenced in October 2020, extending the location of the program across all of the major metropolitan areas of NSW, the Illawarra and Hunter regions.

-The iBIPP Fellowship has been successfully completed by four fellows: Dr Jodi Cartoon, Dr Bernard Myers, Dr Kiran Lele and Dr Abi Ratnagopal.
-Dr Daniel Smoothy is currently completing the iBIPP Fellowship and is based in the ISLHD and SWSLHDs.
+The iBIPP Fellowship has been successfully completed by five fellows: Dr Jodi Cartoon, Dr Bernard Myers, Dr Kiran Lele, Dr Abi Ratnagopal, and Dr Daniel Smoothy.